jwmiller5/Compliance/compliance/assurance/assurance-encryption.md

 Strong encryption is only as secure as the keys used to encrypt data.
 Microsoft uses its own security certificates to encrypt TLS connections for data-in-transit.
 For data-at-rest, BitLocker-protected volumes are encrypted with a full volume encryption key, which is encrypted with a volume master key, which in turn is bound to the Trusted Platform Module (TPM) in the server.
 BitLocker uses FIPS-compliant algorithms to ensure that encryption keys are never stored or sent over the wire in the clear.

-Service Encryption provides an additional layer of encryption for customer data-at-rest giving customers two options for encryption key management: Microsoft-managed keys or Customer Key.
+Service Encryption provides another layer of encryption for customer data-at-rest giving customers two options for encryption key management: Microsoft-managed keys or Customer Key.
 When using Microsoft-managed keys, Microsoft online services automatically generate and securely store the root keys used for Service Encryption.

-Customers with requirements to control their own root encryption keys can leverage Service Encryption with Customer Key.
+Customers with requirements to control their own root encryption keys can use Service Encryption with Customer Key.
 Using Customer Key, customers can generate their own cryptographic keys using either an on-premises Hardware Service Module (HSM) or Azure Key Vault (AKV).
 Customer root keys are stored in AKV, where they can be used as the root of one of the keychains that encrypts customer mailbox data or files.
 Customer root keys can only be accessed indirectly by Microsoft online service code for data encryption and cannot be accessed directly by Microsoft employees.

 ## Related external regulations & certifications